 FOUR: Make sure there are no "benefits" on the label or in the literature that are not clinically proven.
 Terms like "support" or "enhance" are medically meaningless according to the FDA.
 If you see vague claims on the label, their only intent is to defraud.

 We all want to believe the products being promoted by friends, neighbors and professionals are safe and beneficial.
-Unfortunately the majority are not.
-Insist that EVERY supplement or vitamin you buy meet the Four Point Reality Check.
+Unfortunately, the majority are not.
+Insist that EVERY supplement or vitamin you buy meets the Four Point Reality Check.
 Anything less than all four points and you're wasting money and risking your health.